Ratification

 Even if a treaty has been signed on behalf of a state or a number of states, it is not legally binding until all the states that have signed declare formally that they have ratified it.
 Treaties are ratified either by a majority vote of the national parliament or by referenda.

-If, after 2 years, a few Member States still haven't ratified it, the European Council has to deal with the issue (art.
-IV-443.4).
-The same formulation is attached to the EU Constitution as political declaration 30 because the article will not enter into force until the EU Constitution is ratified.
+If, after 2 years, a few member states still had not ratified it, the European Council had to deal with the issue (Art.
+IV-443.4 in the rejected EU Constitution).
+The same wording was attached to the EU Constitution as political Declaration no 30.

 Links